Unidata/netcdf-c/docs/threadsafe.md

 * Filters are implicitly locked because the nc_get/put_varX functions are locked.
 * It is unknown how this interacts with MPI.
-* It appears that libcurl is currently not operating correctly with thread-safe execution.
-This means that S3 support, Byterange support and DAP support need to be disabled if using the thread safe option.

 # Initialization and Finalization {#threadsafe_init}